victorgzv/blog/_posts/2018-10-15-Histograms.md

 I = cv2.imread("Wartime.jpg")

 plt.figure()
-plt.subplot(2,2,1) #there will be two rows, two columns of plots, we will plot this first one in location 1 plt.imshow(I)
+plt.subplot(2,2,1) #there will be two rows, two columns of plots
+#we will plot this first one in location 1
+plt.imshow(I)

 grey = cv2.cvtColor(I,cv2.COLOR_BGR2GRAY)